Manuchar II Dadiani: Lord of Salipartiano

 The Dadiani brothers reconciled in 1799.
 Grigol was recognized as Prince of Mingrelia, while Manuchar received the fief of Salipartiano.
 In a renewed conflict between Imereti and Mingrelia in 1802, Solomon again attempted to enlist Manuchar, but the latter eventually stood by his brother's side.
 Grigol died in October 1804, a few months after he placed his principality under Russian suzerainty.
 His young son and successor Levan was placed under regency of the princess dowager Nino.
 Manuchar saw this as an opportunity to advance his claims to the Mingrelian throne and petitioned the Russian authorities to confirm him as the next ruler of Mingrelia or, at least, to leave Salipartiano in his possession.
 The Russians turned down Manuchar's request as well as his mother's intercession; in 1805, Salipartiano became a Mingrelian crown land and Manuchar was relegated to his reduced estates.

 Princess-regent Nino failed to fulfill her promise to compensate her brother-in-law for his losses and an attempt by the Russian governor-general Alexander Tormasov to help defuse tensions among the Dadiani failed.
 Manuchar and his brother Tariel rose in open rebellion against the Mingrelian regency in January 1810.
 Manuchar fled to the Imeretian king Solomon, who, at that time, was on the verge of war with the Russians.
 After Solomon's defeat by the Russian army, Manuchar stayed in Mingrelia and did not overtly join the king in a renewed uprising against the Russian encroachment in June 1810, but he was suspected of harboring anti-Russian sentiments.
 After Nino was sidelined from the government of Mingrelia in 1811, Manuchar played no active role in politics.

 Family

-Manuchar was married to Darejan, daughter of the Abkhaz nobleman Zurab Shervashidze.
+Manuchar was married firstly to Princess Darejan Shervashidze, daughter of Zurab Shervashidze, Prince of Abkhazia and secondly to Princess Anna Chijavadze.
 He had seven children, whose descendants are still extant: